Dieterbe/dieterblog/content/posts/software-values.md

 I believe that the market can handle these concerns by itself, without trying to interfere with procurement selection criteria or "certifying" vendors via OSI compliant licenses (which in practice lose some significance in the context of open core, additional contracts, etc).
 Open Source, migration tools, open standards, etc are all tools that change the dynamics, but none of them is a necessity.
 Finally, the market works such that when a vendor starts showing abusive tendencies towards its clients, competitors will spring up to do it better.
 As a user, this is just as good as an insurance policy as "open source" is.

 Of course, vendor lock-in is sometimes unavoidable, especially for mission-critical, entrenched and heavily regulated systems (e.g. finance, military, medical).
-But especially here, open source won't save you, since the product is not the code.
+But especially here, open source won't save you, since the product is not the code (the "insurance policy" idea definitely doesn't work here).
 And as we've seen, disruption is always possible (e.g. spaceX)

 In summary: ultimately, competitive forces in the market will result in an equilibrium where users are ultimately treated with whatever freedoms they deserve.